realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 [Catnip](https://en.wikipedia.org/wiki/Catnip) is also an effective mosquito repellent.
 Nepetalactone is one of the main active ingredients in Catnip, which was found to be 10 times stronger than even DEET, according to a recent study.

 Catnip is also a good non-toxic substitute to traditional chemical sprays.
+Catnip [spray available here](https://amzn.to/37Ia2iw) and here you can [buy Catnip seeds](https://amzn.to/3sen0hz) and make your own plants.

 ## Basil - (Ocimum basilicum)